OpenChain-Project/Telco-WG/tools/openchain_telco_sbom_validator/README.md

   --strict-url-check    Runs a strict check on the URLs of the PackageHomepages.
 Strict check means that the
                         validator checks also if the given URL can be accessed.
 The default behaviour is to run a non strict URL check what means that it is not checked if the URL points to a valid page.
-Strict URL check requires access to the internet and takes some time.')
+Strict URL check requires access to the internet and takes some time.'
+ --reference-logic REFERENCE_LOGIC
+                        Defines the logic how the referenced files are accessible.
+If not added the referencedfiles will not be investigated.
+Built in supported logics are none (no linked files are investigated) yocto-all (all externalrefs are investigated) and yocto-contains-only (only those files are investigated which are inCONTAIN relatioships).
+It is possible to register more reference logics in library mode
 ```

 ## As a library